Tuba-Zangariyye: Local government

 Tuba-Zangariyye achieved local council status in 1988.
 In 2008, the chairmanship of the local council was assumed by Zvika Fogel, a retired Israeli general.
 Fogel was appointed by the Interior Minister to oversee the operations of the local council which suffered from mismanagement.
 In 2009, Fogel's car was torched outside his office and shots were fired at his office windows.
 He decided to resign in January 2012, months after a riot due to an arson at a town mosque committed by Jewish extremists.

 Education and culture

 In 1997, an international horse show and equestrian display, "Susstival," was hosted by Tuba-Zangariyye (סוס sus means "horse").
 The event was organized in conjunction with the Royal Hashemite Stables and top riders from Jordan came to Israel to participate.
 Leading local riders included Ahmed El-Heib Abu-Hassan, a former Border Patrol commanding officer.

 In 2002, a resident of Tuba Zangariyye, Sgt.
 Saleh Abdalah, was chosen to light a torch at the main ceremony on Israel Independence Day as an outstanding soldier and a local police volunteer.

 In 2006, the Education for Active Citizenship program, a partnership of the Israel Venture Network and the New Israel Fund, was launched in Tuba-Zangariyye to promote democratic values and community activism.
 The program began with an arts event organized by the Education Department of the Nahum Gutmann Museum of Art.

+Voting Patterns

+In the 2022 election, 89 percent of voters in Tuba-Zangariyye voted for the Arab parties, while 6 percent voted for the parties of the center-left coalition led by Yair Lapid and 3 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 78 percent voted for Ra'am, while 14 percent voted for the Hadash–Ta'al list and 8 percent voted for Balad.